LoyolaChicagoCS/gradhandbook/_sources/policy/regulations.rst.txt

 This is very useful when someone else is reading your transcript: Plain "Independent Study" on your transcript is totally uninformative!

-.. internships

 **********************
 Internships (COMP 499)
 **********************

 First, you need to find a job for the period of the Internship.

 There are online, searchable listings through the university career center, `http://www.luc.edu/career <http://www.luc.edu/career>`_.
 (The Computer Science department also maintains an *informal* jobs list at http://jobs.cs.luc.edu.)
 When you find a job, contact the |gpd| and get your job description approved.
 Internships are for 1-6 credits.
-See :ref:`variable_credit_courses`.

 Download the `MOU Form <https://loyolauniversitychicago-my.sharepoint.com/:b:/g/personal/aharrin_luc_edu/EdjL1xCxOX5OtIZvwQClTkkB8ZNMWlRfvNvTuhvRIzMdww?e=BPivMt>`_, *read it*, print, fill out *both pages*, and return.
 Please read this carefully before asking questions of the |gpd|.